puppetlabs/puppetlabs-splunk_hec/README.md

 Known Issues
 ------------
+* Integration with puppet_metrics_collection only works on version 5.2.0 currently, waiting on 5.4.0 release
 * SSL Validation is under active development and behavior may change
 * Automated testing could use work